phredreeq/cybersecurity-portfolio/networking/networking/day-01-networking-basics/README.md

 ### Architecture Overview
 - pfSense acts as the perimeter firewall and default gateway
-- WAN interface connects to the Internet using VirtualBox NAT
+- The WAN interface connects to the Internet using VirtualBox NAT
-- LAN interface connects to an isolated Internal Network (`soc_lan`)
+- The LAN interface connects to an isolated Internal Network (`soc_lan`)
 - All client machines reside on the same LAN segment

-A simple star topology was used, with pfSense positioned at the center of all network communication.
+A simple star topology was used, with pfSense positioned at the center of all internal network communication.

 ---